bgveenstra/cs-lessons/computer-architecture.md

 - Describe how computers store and process information.
 - Explain how data is encoded in binary or hex formats and where these formats are used.
-- Distinguish between compilers and interpreters, and describe how each converts programs into instructions that a computer can carry out.
+- Distinguish between compilers and interpreters, and describe how each converts human-readable programs into instructions that a computer can carry out.
 - Use appropriate technical terms for categories of programming languages, and apply these terms to JavaScript and Ruby.

 ### Preparation